purenative/StatefulArch/README.md

 ## Architecture Overview

-StatetefulArch proposes to split screens into independent modules which of them consists of three main components - View, Interceptor and State.
+StatetefulArch proposes to split screens into independent parts called modules which of them consists of three main components - View, Interceptor and State.

 ![architecture diagram](Docs/Images/ArchitectureDiagram.png)